News & Events

 What are you currently excited about in your job?

-I’m excited about mentoring students in the REU program and helping them explore the world of HPC.
-It’s rewarding to guide them and see their progress.
+I’m excited about mentoring students in the REU program and helping them explore the world of HPC and AI.
+It’s incredibly rewarding to guide them and watch their progress.
+I also enjoy working with researchers from many different fields—seeing their diverse applications and scientific goals really broadens my perspective and keeps the work inspiring.

 What’s one thing that surprised you about working at Purdue/RCAC?